tomjaguarpaw/H2/posts/git-survival-guide.markdown

 * I never use `.gitignore`.
 You don't need it if you use `git commit --patch`.

+* I never `commit --amend`.
+Interactive rebase (see above) allows you access to the same functionality without needing to remember a different command.

+* I rarely use `cherry-pick`.
+I find that interactive rebase provides a better approach to reaching my goal.

 ## Explicit git

 * `git checkout -b <new branch name> <existing revision>`